Driver’s licenses for undercover law enforcement officers—expiration date, 625.3(2)

 By amending this subrule, the Department will bring the credential issuance length in line with other driver's licenses issued to non-undercover law enforcement applicants and avoid the risk of identifying the credential holder as an undercover law enforcement officer just by virtue of the expiration date listed on the credential.

-In accordance with Iowa Code section 321.189A, the Department consulted with the Department of Public Safety on this rule making and it was supportive of these proposed amendments.
+In accordance with Iowa Code section 321.189A, the Department consulted with the Department of Public Safety on this rule making and it was supportive of these amendments.

 After analysis and review of this rule making, no impact on jobs has been found.